 - Credit cards

-Gather deeds, banks statements and other documentation for all of the assets and debts on the lists you prepared.
-You should also make copies income tax returns along with paystubs or earnings records for both you and your spouse.
+Gather deeds, bank statements, and other documentation for all of the assets and debts on the lists you prepared.
+You should also make copies of income tax returns along with paystubs or earnings records for both you and your spouse.
 Locating these records now before they are removed by your spouse will help your lawyer protect your rights.